 The windspeeds provided are one-minute sustained 10-meter windspeeds.
 The sample personal and commercial residential exposure data provided consists of four structures (one of each construction type – wood frame, masonry, manufactured home, and concrete) individually placed at the population centroid of each of the ZIP Codes provided.
 Each ZIP Code is subjected to a specific windspeed.

-For completing Part A, Estimated Damage for each individual windspeed range is the sum of ground up loss to all structures in the ZIP Codes subjected to that individual windspeed range, excluding demand surge and storm surge.
+For completing Part A, Estimated Damage for each individual windspeed range is the sum of ground up hurricane loss to all structures in the ZIP Codes subjected to that individual windspeed range, excluding demand surge and storm surge.
 Subject Exposure is all exposures in the ZIP Codes subjected to that individual windspeed range.

-For completing Part B, Estimated Damage is the sum of the ground up loss to all structures of a specific type (wood frame, masonry, manufactured home, or concrete) in all of the windspeed ranges, excluding demand surge and storm surge.
+For completing Part B, Estimated Damage is the sum of the ground up hurricane loss to all structures of a specific type (wood frame, masonry, manufactured home, or concrete) in all of the windspeed ranges, excluding demand surge and storm surge.
 Subject Exposure is all exposures of that specific type in all of the ZIP Codes.

 One reference structure for each of the construction types shall be placed at the population centroid of the ZIP Codes.
 Do not include contents, appurtenant structure, or time element coverages.